mateitudose/payfren-bitcoin/README.md

 # Payfren by *Fluflu*

-Router for all your crypto payments
+Router for all your Bitcoin payments

 ## Getting Started